InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Experiments

 \subsection{Implementation}

-In our experiment, we use the official pre-trained PointGroup~\cite{jiang2020pointgroup} as the backbone to perform the panoptic segmentation.
+In our experiment, we adopt the official pre-trained PointGroup~\cite{jiang2020pointgroup} as the backbone to perform the panoptic segmentation.
 For language encoding, we employ the same GloVE and BiGRU used in ScanRefer~\cite{chen2020scanrefer} to generate the word features in channel $D=256$.
-The output of each attention pooling preserves the identical 256 channels.
+The output of self-attention preserves the identical 256 channels.
 The AP module consists of four 3D sparse convolution blocks, each of which has two 3D sparse convolutions inside.
-Going deeper, we gradually increase the number of channels (\ie 32, 64, 128, 256).
-The GLP module applies the same structure of the sparse convolution block but with fewer blocks (\ie 3 blocks with channel 32, 128, 256).
-In the RP module, the kNN instance number $K$ is 8, and the channel numbers of MLPs $\sigma_1$ and $\sigma_2$ are (256,256) and (256), respectively.
+Going deeper, we gradually increase the number of channels (\ie, 32, 64, 128, 256).
+The GLP module applies the same structure of the sparse convolution block but with fewer blocks (\ie, 3 blocks with channel 32, 128, 256).
+In the RP module, the kNN instance number $K$ is 8, and the channel numbers of two MLPs are (256, 256) and (256), respectively.

-Since our framework employs a pre-trained panoptic segmentation model and stores the segmentation results offline, the training time is much shorter than that of ScanRefer.
-We train the network for 20 epochs by using the Adam optimizer with the batch size of 128.
-The learning rate of the network is initialized as 0.001 with the decay as 0.9 for every 10 epochs.
+We train the network for 30 epochs by using the Adam optimizer with a batch size of 32.
+The learning rate of the network is initialized as 0.0005 with the decay as 0.9 for every 10 epochs.
 All experiments are implemented on PyTorch and a single NVIDIA 1080Ti GPU.
+We will release our code and pre-trained model for future research.